Site Updates

 There has recently been some activity on-site around the boundary with the park area, which has been re-landscaped.
 This area was the subject of a license that Essential Living had in place with Camden in relation to the previous construction works.

-Once construction recommences, Regal will seek a new license from Camden, adopting the same approach as the previously approved Construction Management Plan, for all construction access to be from Avenue Road.
+Once construction recommences, Arada London will seek a new license from Camden, adopting the same approach as the previously approved Construction Management Plan, for all construction access to be from Avenue Road.